 Many business owners and managers recognise the importance of business data security - and so they invest a lot of money in upgrading their physical and digital security systems.
 However, some of them don’t realise the risks and vulnerabilities that exist within their existing print operations.
 So how secure is your print and document environment?

-In this post, we will help you better understand the security concerns that may be putting your organisation at risk, and provide some important steps to consolidate print and document management to enhance overall security.
+In this post, we will help you better understand the security concerns that may be putting your organisation at risk, and provide some important steps to consolidate print and digital file management to enhance overall security.

 Why do you need to focus on print and document security?